Peter Bhatia, CEO of the Houston Landing

 Tim Carlin

-Tim Carlin is a civic engagement reporter for the Houston Landing.
+Tim Carlin is a government solutions reporter for the Houston Landing.
 An Ohio native, Tim comes to Houston after spending a year in Greenville, South Carolina, covering Greenville County government for The Greenville News.
 There, he examined his beat through a resident-focused lens, highlighting concerns about Greenville County’s rapid growth and the censorship of LGBTQ+ materials in the county’s library system.
 Tim received a bachelor’s degree in journalism and American studies from Miami University of Ohio – Go Redhawks!
 When not at work, Tim enjoys watching too much reality TV, solving crossword puzzles and frequenting local coffee shops.

 Paul Cobler